cfarison/data-science-work/challenges/project1.md

 **Observations**:

+  - Death from TBI also primarily impacts older adults, and unintentional falls is a leading cause.
   - While there are many children ages 0-4 with traumatic brain injuries from falls who have emergency department visits or hospitalizations, deaths from traumatic brain injuries from falls is much more